DETAILED ACTION

 Taking Claim 1 as representative, claim 1 recites limitations that fall within the certain methods of organizing human activity groupings of abstract ideas, including:

-obtain an image provided from a user in which an article is shown;
+obtain a first image provided from a user in which an article is shown;

-extract an object region corresponding to the article from the obtained image;
+extract an object region corresponding to the article from the obtained first image;

-extract features of the object region and identify the article by comparing the extracted features with article-image data stored in a storage;
+extract features of the object region and identify the article by comparing the extracted features with article-image data stored;

-search, in an arrangement-information storage, for arrangement-related information by using the identified article and the extracted characteristics as search keys, the arrangement-related information including a storage good for arranging the article and a method for arranging the article; and
+search for arrangement-related information by using the identified article and the identified location for use the as search keys, the arrangement-related information including a storage good for arranging the article and a method for arranging the article;

-Claims 12 and 13 recites the same limitations believed to be abstract as recited in claim 1, and claim 13 additionally recites an information processing method.
+Claims 12 and 13 recite the same abstract limitations as recited in claim 1.
+Claim 13 additionally recites an information processing method.

 Accordingly, under Prong One of Step 2A of the Alice/Mayo test, claims 1, 12 and 13 recite an abstract idea (Step 2A, Prong One: YES).